-Kiefel J held that the act in question must have 'profound and serious effects, not to be likened to mere slights'.327 Her Honour noted that the nature or quality of the act in question is tested by the effect which it is reasonably likely to have on another person of the applicant's racial or other group.
-Kiefel J stated that the question to be determined is whether the act in question can, 'in the circumstances be regarded as reasonably likely to offend or humiliate a person in the applicant's position'.328
+Kiefel J held that the act in question must have 'profound and serious effects, not to be likened to mere slights'.362 Her Honour noted that the nature or quality of the act in question is tested by the effect which it is reasonably likely to have on another person of the applicant's racial or other group.
+Kiefel J stated that the question to be determined is whether the act in question can. 'in the circumstances be regarded as reasonably likely to offend or humiliate a person in the applicant's position'.363 feel offended, insulted or humiliated if they were portrayed as living in rough bush conditions in the context of a report which is about a child's welfare.
+In that context it is implied that that person would be taking the child into less desirable conditions.
+The offence comes not just from the fact that it is wrong, but from the comparison which is invited by the photographs.364

-Although rejecting the application on the basis that the publication was not 'motivated by considerations of race', Kiefel J held that a reasonable person in the position of the applicant would
+Although rejecting the application on the basis that the publication was not 'motivated by considerations of race', Kiefel J held that a reasonable person in the position of the applicant would: